Aged Garlic Compound for Muscles: Does S1PC Slow Sarcopenia?

 For decades, we were told that 0.8 grams of protein per kilogram is enough for everyone.
 Current science tells a different story: as we age, muscles b...

-Most people think muscle loss with age is a biological inevitability.
+Most people think that muscle loss with age is a biological inevitability.
 It is not.
-In 1990, a group of researchers from Harvard took nursing home reside...
+In 1990, a group of researchers from Harvard took nursing home r...

 For years, women over 50 were told that the most important things were to sweat in yoga and take long walks.
 Then it turned out that such advice, prec...

-For decades, we were marketed the muscle as a cosmetic tool or an athlete's project.
-But a wave of new research completely changes the picture: Poor m...
+For decades, we were marketed the muscle as a cosmetic tool, or as a project for athletes.
+But a wave of new research completely changes the picture: ...

 People worry about Alzheimer's, cancer, and heart disease.
 But the number one cause of loss of independence in old age is none of these.
 It's sarcopen...

-A silent but massive problem: 39% of adults over 60 in India suffer from significant muscle loss.
-Until now, there were no guidelines.
-Now, the Geriat...
+A quiet but massive problem: 39% of those 60+ in India suffer from significant muscle loss.
+Until 2025, there was no local consensus.
+Now, an Indian e...

 Muscle loss isn't just a problem for the elderly.
 It starts at age 30 and worsens over the years.
 The problem: most people are unaware.
 Once you start...

-The standard criterion for diagnosing sarcopenia (muscle loss) misses a large number of people at risk.
-A new study suggests: if you raise the thresho...
+The standard criterion for diagnosing sarcopenia (muscle loss) misses a vast number of people at risk.
+A new Brazilian study suggests: raising the gri...

 Biological aging is a concept everyone talks about, but few measure.
-A massive study tracking 29,000 Chinese people revealed that the gap between biol...
+A large cross-sectional study on 29,000 Chinese found that the gap between biolog...

-If your BMI is normal after the age of 65, it does not necessarily mean that your weight is healthy.
-Johns Hopkins geriatricians explain why this stan...
+If your BMI is normal after age 65, it doesn't necessarily mean your weight is healthy.
+Geriatricians from Johns Hopkins explain why this standard mea...

-Why does exercise manage to reverse muscle aging?
-The Duke-NUS researchers identified the DEAF1 gene as a "molecular switch" that explains the process...
+Why does exercise succeed in reversing muscle aging?
+Duke-NUS researchers identified the DEAF1 gene, suppressed by FOXO proteins, as a "molecular swit...

-Elephant grass (Napiergrass), a plant grown in Taiwan and used as cattle feed, is a new supplement that may help with sarcopenia.
-An RCT study showed ...
+Elephant grass (Napiergrass), a plant grown in Taiwan and used as cattle feed, was tested as a supplement for sarcopenia.
+An RCT study showed a signif...

-The link between the gut and the muscles, the "gut-muscle axis", is becoming a hot topic in aging research.
-What do you need to know to maintain stron...
+The link between the gut and muscles, the "gut-muscle axis," is becoming a hot topic in aging research.
+What you need to know to maintain strong muscl...

 https://www.youtube.com/watch?v=4qMrO8J8iB8